inthornRojanapairatATSSU/TINAQQ/README.md

 ![Title Image](https://github.com/inthornRojanapairatATSSU/TINAQQ/blob/master/This%20Is%20Not%20A%20Quiz%20Quiz%20rev2/src/game/title_halloweenupdate.jpg)

 ## How to Install
-* Download [here](https://github.com/inthornRojanapairatATSSU/TINAQQ/archive/refs/heads/master.zip) or using *Download as ZIP*.
+* Download [here](https://github.com/inthornRojanapairatATSSU/TINAQQ/archive/refs/heads/master.zip) or use *Download as ZIP*.
 * Extract the folder called *This Is Not a Quiz Quiz rev2*, place it anywhere, and have Eclipse import it as a project.
 * You can also use *Eclipse's smart git import tool*.
 * If the project does not reference a JavaFX user library, configure it so that it does.